yvelikova/axway-open-docs/content/en/docs/apigtw_auth_auth/rsa_access_mgr_overview.md

 "linkTitle": "RSA Access Manager integration", "weight":"140",
 "date": "2020-01-20",
-"description": "Use RSA Access Manager to provide Identity Management and access control services for web applications."
+"description": "Provide identity management and access control services for web applications with RSA Access Manager."
 }

 RSA Access Manager (formerly RSA ClearTrust) provides Identity Management and access control services for web applications.
 It centrally manages access to web applications, ensuring that only authorized users are allowed access to resources.
 You can configure API Gateway to act as a client to the RSA Access Manager, and leverage the user information stored in RSA Access Manager for user authentication and authorization.